This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-Rainbow donuts may just be one of the best breakfast treats ever!
-Made with lots of fun colors, kids (and grownups) will love these baked mini donuts.
-The best part is that they’re cake mix donuts, meaning they’re super easy to make too!
+These Easy Rainbow Donuts may just be one of the best breakfast treats ever!
+Made with lots of fun colors, kids and grownups alike will love these baked mini donuts.
+And the best part is that they’re cake mix donuts, meaning they’re super simple to make too!

-I’m all about the rainbow colored foods, whether it’s mini Unicorn cheesecakes or rainbow pancakes.
+I’m all about the colors of rainbow foods, whether it’s mini Unicorn cheesecakes or rainbow pancakes.
 Even my white chocolate bark is filled with color.
 I couldn’t just leave it white…that would be way too boring!

 That’s why these rainbow colored doughnuts are so much fun.
-Not only is is a kid friendly breakfast but they make a fun Easter donut or even a unicorn donut.
+Not only are they a kid friendly breakfast, but they make a fun Easter and springtime sweet treat.
 However you eat them, they’re super delish and you’ve got to try them.
 You’ll totally thank me!

 Not only are these really fun to make but you can customize these donuts however you like.
-Use pastel colors or even use colors to fit a party theme.
-For example, if you’re having a Harry Potter party, you can make them yellow and red (throw some blue in the mix and you’ve got food for a Toy Story party too).
-The parents will love these as much as the kids do!
+For example, if you’re having a Harry Potter party, you can make them yellow, and red.
+Green and yellow would be super cute for a St. Patrick’s Day dessert.

 How to Make Rainbow Donuts

-Bake at 350 for 8-10 minutes, or until donuts feel firm and bounce back to the touch.
+Step 5.
+Bake the mini rainbow donuts at 350 for 8-10 minutes, or until donuts feel firm and bounce back to the touch.

-Stir and divide icing into four bowls and add food color (we left out green when doing the icing).
+Step 2.
+Stir and divide icing into a separate bowl for each one of the rainbow colors.
+We left out green when doing the icing, but you can add if you’d like.
 Dip donuts one at a time in the different colors.

-Once all donuts are topped with icing, drizzle with the remaining icing, once color at a time, and let icing set for a bit.
+Step 4.
+Once all donuts are topped with icing, drizzle with the remaining icing, one color at a time.
+Let icing set for a bit, then serve and enjoy!

 Are these the most adorable donuts you’ve ever seen or what?
 Can we just make all foods rainbow colored from now on?